simon-bourne/MosquitoNet/docs/source/assertions.rst

 Exceptions
 ----------

-This will check something derived from *std::exception* is thrown:
+This will check *std::exception* or something derived from it is thrown:

 .. literalinclude:: ../examples/AllExamples.cpp
    :language: c++